zwizwa/uc_tools/doc/seq_lua.md

 the base language via the `lang` parameter.
 The `lure.seq_lib` library contains eDSL functions and is also parameterized by the `lang` parameter.
-The `vec` combinator invocation builds a vector of size `10`, with the current loop index passed to a function.
-The `rec1` combinator invocation instantiates a counter that increments `i` on each time step.
+The `vec` combinator invocation builds a vector of size 10, with the current loop index passed to a function.
+The `rec1` combinator invocation instantiates a counter that increments by `i` on each time step.
 The program thus creates a vector of 10 distinct counters.

 ```lua
 function counter(lang)